Pasquale Schiattarella: Career

 Born in Mugnano di Napoli, Schiattarella started his career at Torino Calcio.
 Due to financial difficulty, the team originally promoted to Serie A in 2005 was expelled, and a new entity, Torino FC, was formed and re-admitted to 2005–06 Serie B. However, the contract with the old entity became void and Schiattarella was signed by Sampdoria along with Paolo Castellazzi instead of signing a new contract with the new company.
 However, in January 2006 he returned to Torino.
-Arguably his best goal was scored from a distance of 40m, a shot that won the match.

 After A.C.
 Ancona went bankrupt, he left for Livorno on a free transfer in 2010.

 On 14 January 2014, Schiattarella was signed by Spezia for €700,000 transfer fee.

 On 29 July 2019, he signed a three-year contract with Benevento.

 On 7 August 2021, he moved to Parma on a two-year contract.

 On 1 September 2022, Schiattarella returned to Benevento.

 On 1 September 2023, Schiattarella signed a two-year contract with Potenza.

 On 24 October 2024, Schiattarella terminated his player contract with Potenza by mutual consent and retired from playing.
 At the same time he was hired as an assistant coach for Potenza's under-19 squad.